Welcome to The Amish of Ethridge Tennessee, home of the largest Amish community in the southern states!

 6. Find a few things to do while you're here!
 The places around Amish country are just as neat and interesting as the Amish themselves.
 There is so much to do that we devoted a whole web page to the area attractions!

-The Big Red Store was the first mall in America.
-Lawrenceburg is the birthplace of southern gospel music where you can see the switchboard and mic of Tennessee's first radio station!
+The Big Red Store is said to be the first mall in America.
+Lawrenceburg is also the birthplace of southern gospel music where you can see the switchboard and mic of Tennessee's first radio station!
 The famous Farm Community is in Summertown.
 The Wilburn Mill is so old we don't know when it was built!
 So many places are a mere 20 minute car ride from the city limits.
 Click the links below to see our area attractions at our other websites Visit Lawrenceburg TN and Visit Pulaski TN where you can find more to do in the area!

 If you want a more narrow list of outdoor focused places then please see the places we feel would fit your interest and give you a unique experience to make your Amish visit more complete!